c1foZ/knightontheedge/README.md

 ### Run the Game:

 1. Download and install [Godot Engine](https://godotengine.org/download).
-2. Open Godot and click Import.
-3. Open the project in Godot by selecting the `project.godot` file.
+2. Open the project in Godot by selecting the `project.godot` file.
-4. Press Play in the Godot Editor to run the game.
+3. Press Play in the Godot Editor to run the game.

 ---